 Plants cannot survive without fertile soil to grow upon, and the soil you find outside does not cut it.

 Most often, it’s either too heavy or contains weeds, seeds, and pests.
 Instead, you should opt for a mix tailored specifically to indoor plants.
 It must have organic materials and be loose enough.
-Another option is to try out the aforementioned hydroponics.
+Another option is to try out the hydroponics as mentioned above.

 It’s worth mentioning, however, that even the right soil might not supply plants with enough nutrients (as it’s not naturally replenishing like the ground), which means they’ll need an extra boost.
 That is when you need to make good use of fertilisers and hydroponic nutrients.